ben-n93/ben-n93.github.io/content/australian_prime_ministers.md

 ### How I did it

-I used the [PyWaffle](https://pywaffle.readthedocs.io/en/latest/) library to create the pictogram/waffle chart:
+I used the [PyWaffle](https://pywaffle.readthedocs.io/en/latest/) library to create the pictogram/waffle chart.

 ``` python
 from pywaffle import Waffle